Change Management for Cloud Services – Why release notes are more important than ever

 One of the biggest benefits that companies receive from utilizing cloud services in their technology portfolio is the relative ease by which they can accept updates from vendors and install them into the company’s environment.
-The change management process no longer requires robust analysis, testing and implementation planning – most changes can be enabled with a simple click of a button (and sometimes that isn’t even required).
-Without the rigorous change management reviews, it is easy for IT staff to forget that they still are the ones accountable for the benefits and risks that these updates present and due-diligence is still required.
+The change management process no longer requires robust analysis, testing and implementation planning – most changes can be enabled with a simple click of a button (and sometimes even that isn’t required).
+Without the rigorous change management reviews, it is easy for IT staff to forget that they are still the ones accountable for the benefits and risks that these updates present and due-diligence is still required.
 In modern change management for cloud services, release notes are more important than ever.

 Understand what you’re getting